depeperwinkel

 Usage

-The flavor of dried basil is best when the leaves are added towards the end of the cooking time, and allowed to absorb water again, develop flavor, and be incorporated into the dish for a maximum of ten minutes.
+The flavor of dried basil comes into its own best when the leaves are added towards the end of the cooking time and given at most ten minutes to reabsorb water, develop flavor, and share with the dish.

-Wild basil pairs beautifully with oregano, thyme, rosemary, and fennel seeds.
-Dosage: Instead of a tablespoon of finely chopped fresh basil, use a teaspoon of dried basil (and vice versa).
-Basil is used in a "sea of classic dishes" from the Mediterranean, as well as in Indian cuisine.
+Wild basil combines excellently with oregano, thyme, rosemary, and fennel seeds.
+Dosage: use a teaspoon of dried basil instead of a tablespoon of finely chopped fresh basil (and vice versa).
+Basil is used in a 'sea of classic dishes' from the Mediterranean region, as well as in Indian cuisine.

 Features: